 It’s baking day!
 However, you’ll need a bit more patience 😉

 The dough should feel quite firm and easier to work with.
 Knock the air out by rolling it into a log.
 Then divide it into 10 equal balls.
 Shape each piece of dough into a tight ball by stretching sections out and folding them into the centre (see video below).

 Line a loaf tin with baking parchment.
 Place the balls in the tin snugly.
 I like to use a rather narrow loaf tin.
 That way your sourdough brioche balls will rise upwards, and won’t expand sideways.
 This will create a taller loaf that’s great to slice and toast.

-Cover the tin with clingfilm and leave to prove again in the warmest spot of your house.
+Cover the tin with clingfilm and leave it to prove again in the warmest spot of your house.
 I tend to heat the oven on the lowest setting for 2 minutes, then turn it off and place the tin in the oven whilst it’s cooling.
-However, if your kitchen is warm (21-24° C), you can simply leave it on the counter top.
-The second prove will take about 4 hours.
+However, if your kitchen is warm (21-24° C), you can simply leave it on the countertop.
+The second proof will take about 4 hours.
 Again, you are looking at how much your dough is rising.
 Just before it doubles, you’re ready to bake.
 Don’t let it overprove though, as your brioche may collapse whilst baking.

 If you wish to slice your brioche, you need to cool it completely.
 But if you’re impatient, just like me, cool it for 15 minutes and then start pulling the balls apart and tucking into the Best Sourdough Brioche Loaf!

 In the unlikely event that you have some Sourdough Brioche leftover and you’re wondering what the best way to use it may be, we recommend making some of the following: